ClouDesire/docusaurus/docs/channel.md

 ## Parent functionalities

-In order to start enabling the parent-child support into the Cloudesire platform, the Parent needs to assign one or more products to each Distributor.
+To start enabling the parent-child support into the Cloudesire platform, the Parent needs to assign one or more products to each Distributor.

 To do this, once logged as Parent, click on the _Catalog_ menu item and then on